 Eta-squared

 Because of the relationship between ANOVA and multiple regression, we can use the correlation coefficient as a measure of effect size in ANOVA.
-The value of the correlation coefficient is given by Multiple R in the Regression data analysis tool.
+Multiple R is the correlation coefficient in the Regression data analysis tool.
 E.g., for Example 1 of ANOVA using Regression, r = .285 (see Figure 2 of ANOVA using Regression), which indicates a medium effect.

 For the above example, η2 = .0812, which means that 8.12% of the variance is explained by the model.